-We live in challenging times, and nothing can be more challenging than trying to entertain your children during a social and school lockdown.
-However, it is at times like this that film can offer kids an escape from rolling news coverage and worries.
-While also allowing their imaginations to run riot in a world of possibility.
-Enabling further play and activities long after the film has finished.
-So join us as we explore some of the most imaginative and positive films out there for Children aged 5-13 during the quarantine.
+We live in challenging times, and nothing can be more complicated than trying to entertain your children during a social and school lockdown.
+However, at times like this, a film can offer kids an escape from rolling news coverage and worries.
+While also allowing their imaginations to run riot in a world of possibility, enabling further play and activities long after the film has finished.
+So join us as we explore some of the most imaginative and optimistic films out there for Children aged 5-13 during the quarantine.
 Film’s that help spark young minds and enable play and creativity.

 The Star Wars Saga (1977 – 2020)

 The Phantom Menace (1999); Attack of the Clones (2002); Revenge of the Sith (2005); A New Hope (1977); The Empire Strikes Back (1980); Return of the Jedi (1983); The Force Awakens (2015); The Last Jedi (2017); The Rise of Skywalker (2019)

-Star Wars – A New Hope and its subsequent films are in essence a coming of age stories.
+Star Wars – A New Hope and its subsequent films are, in essence, coming of age stories.
 Bringing together central themes of isolation, rebellion and belonging with a multi-generational ‘coming of age’ journey.
 Let us start by exploring the original trilogy.
 Where our youthful rebellion finds belonging and voice in each other, discovering the roots of their identities in unison.
 The coming of age dynamic sitting with an orphaned and isolated teenager (Luke).
 Meanwhile, his long lost sister Leia fights for equality and freedom against a tyrannical empire.

-As the Journey of Luke and Leia continues, family secrets are laid bare as they fight for a better universe.
+As Luke and Leia’s Journey continues, family secrets are laid bare as they fight for a better universe.
 While for Luke, the mentorship of Kenobi is replaced by a teacher in the guise of Yoda.
 A creature who not only knows the family history but also guides Luke from teenager to young adult.
 The whole trilogy playing out as an odyssey of family, identity and redemption.